The Role Of Cell Phones in Education

 Teachers worldwide contend with this distraction daily, trying to capture the attention of students more interested in their phones than the lesson.
 For educators, the challenge is to engage students without competing with their phones, leading to rising discussions about the necessity of cell phone policies in schools (Walker, 2024).
 If learning is to remain central, limiting the use of cell phones in educational spaces becomes increasingly essential.

-Cell Phone Use in Schools: Policy Trends and Global Actions
+Cell Phones in Education: Policy Trends and Global Actions

 Climate Education and the Role of Responsible Technology Use